theworldisnotflat/shriveling_world/markdown/devdoc/dev_instructions.md

 ## Known errors

 * Sometimes `npm run dev` fails with lots of errors.
 It may then be necessary to reinstall node dependencies.
 To do so remove the _node_modules_ folder in the app folder (_shriveling_world_), and run again `npm i`, `npm run build`, and `npm run dev`
+* Sometimes the browser executes and old version of the code.
+In order to fresh start the client type `CTRL+F5`
 # Git tutorial

 ## Create Branch with GitKraken